spryker/spryker-docs/docs/scos/user/features/202204.0/cart-feature-overview/cart-notes-overview.md

   - /docs/scos/user/features/202200.0/cart-feature-overview/cart-notes-overview.html
 ---

 *Cart Notes* let Shop administrators include the **Notes** field on the **Cart** page.
-Customers can add notes to a particular item or the whole cart—for example, some special instructions about preparing and deliving an order.
+Customers can add notes to a particular item or the whole cart—for example, some special instructions about preparing and delivering an order.

 ![Cart notes](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Shopping+Cart/Cart+Notes/cart-notes.png)